“Every criticism, judgement, diagnosis, and expression of anger is the tragic expression of an unmet need”. Marshall

 This page acts as a glossary and also gives you a little more information about the terms used in NVC.

 NVC: Stands for Nonviolent Communication, developed by Marshall B. Rosenberg in the 1960’s to create peace.
 He started CNVC.org to support NVC worldwide.
 To find out more about Marshall listen to some of the short videos, or a BBC program exploring his life.

 NVC is the main framework that we use in Escape Your Chains to help people move beyond their blocks and find more of what they want in their life.
-It can relieve internal conflicts (often felt as blocks or unresolved emotion) and external conflicts.
+It can relieve internal conflicts (often felt as blocks, depression or unresolved emotion) and external conflicts.
 It’s main aim is to support us to feel alive in our life, interconnected with others.
 There are many free resources and descriptions about NVC – see our links for a few to get you started.
 The main UK website is NVC-UK.com if you are in the UK and want more info.